 For school leaders across the country, spring marks that turning point where year-end planning kicks into high gear.

 From school security to choice to funding, administrators have a lot to think about.
 They also have a lot to do in the ensuing months to ensure their schools and students are positioned to succeed next fall.

-Here are five important questions every school leader needs to ask:
+Here are three important questions every school leader needs to ask:

 Is customer service a priority in your district?